Wenxue-Zhang/ChoiceMC_OBC/README.md

-# This is just a test of how to use git
+# Test
-test
+This is just a test of how to use git